Shubham007-web/Wine_quality_prediction/README.md

 **Output variable (based on sensory data):**

-12 - quality (score between 3 and 8)
+12 - quality (score between 1 to 8)

 - Here quality score of wine 3 represent very poor quality and 8 excellent quality of wine, and remaining classes in between. pyth
 - In this predictive model, I saved model weights with help of joblib library with the extentsion **.dat** (binary file).